Sexual abuse cases in the Congregation of Christian Brothers: England

 In December 2012, the Christian Brothers school St Ambrose College, Altrincham, Greater Manchester, was implicated in a child sex abuse case.
 A former lay teacher, Deacon Alan Morris, was convicted of nineteen counts of sexual assault occurring between 1972 and 1991.

 In 2016, an ex-pupil of St Aidan's Christian Brothers school in Sunderland was paid £17,000 compensation after claiming two members of the Christian Brothers, Brother Norman Williams and headmaster Brother Dennis O’Brien, abused him at school in 1960s.

+Northern Ireland

+In Northern Ireland, part of the United Kingdom, Christian Brother and former school principal Paul Dunleavy was convicted of 72 counts involving 18 victims over three trials for sexual offences against boys in his care at four schools in Belfast, Newry and Armagh between 1964 and 1991.
+At his third sentencing, in 2024 aged 89, a police spokesman said "There is only one place for Dunleavy and that is behind bars.
+He will die in prison."
+The Christian Brothers declined to comment.

 Scotland

 In 2016, two former Christian Brothers were sent to prison for both sexual and physical abuse.
 John Farrell, the former Headmaster of St Ninian's Falkland, was sentenced to five years, and Paul Kelly ten years.

 In 2021 The Scottish Child Abuse Inquiry issued a report on the St. Ninians residential school which had been run by the Christian Brothers between 1953 and 1983.
 The report concluded that the school was a "a place of abuse and deprivation" particularly from 1969 until the school closed in 1983.
 The Christian Brothers were able to "pursue their abusive practices with impunity" and the evidence against them was "shocking and distressing."
 Children in care suffered sexual, physical and emotional abuse.
 Michael Madigan, a representative for the Christian Brothers, said the congregation acknowledged with 'deepest regret' that children had been abused.

 A victim was awarded £1.4m in damages in 2022, believed to be the highest sum ever to be awarded to a survivor.